 If you're not confident that this alone will help your situation, it might be time to dig deeper and uncover more information.
 What more can you find out about your credit situation?

 If you need more information about your credit history to make informed decisions about debt, that's not a problem.
 With My Credit File, you can get your hands on a detailed Equifax credit report.

 The process is free and easy.
-All you've got to do is go to My Credit File.
+All you've got to do is Click here to start the process.

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.